MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 - What hardware is needed to run it?
 See [System requirements](system-requirements.md)
 - What new features and functionality have been added?
 See [What's New in Windows Server version 1709](whats-new-in-windows-server-1709.md)
 - What has been removed?
 See [Features Removed or Planned for Replacement starting with Windows Server (version 1709)](Removed-Features-1709.md)
-- What issues need to be worked around?
+- What issues unique to this release need to be worked around?
 See [Release notes--Important issues in Windows Server, version 1709](server-1709-relnotes.md)

 ## Where to obtain Windows Server, version 1709

 This release should be installed as a clean installation.

 - VLSC: Volume-licensed customers with [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx) can obtain this release by going to the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) and clicking **Sign In**.
-Then click **Downloads and Keys** and search for this release.  **This is the only option that allows you to run Windows Server, version 1709 in production.**
+Then click **Downloads and Keys** and search for this release.

-- If you use a hosting provider such as [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview) or Amazon Web Services, Windows Server, version 1709 is available through those services. **You can use Windows Server, version 1709 in those services for testing and development.**
+- If you use a hosting provider such as [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview) or Amazon Web Services, Windows Server, version 1709 is available through those services.
+Software Assuranc eis not required.

 - Participants in **Visual Studio Subscriptions:** If you already participate in Visual Studio Subscriptions, you can obtain Windows Server, version 1709 by going to the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) and completing the download available there.
 If you are not already a subscriber, go to [Visual Studio Subscriptions](https://www.visualstudio.com/subscriptions/) to sign up, and then visit the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) as above.

+> [!Note]
+> If you want to run Windows Server, version 1709 **in production**, you should either obtain it through the Volume Licensing Servicing Center (Software Assurance is required) or through a hosting provider such as Microsoft Azure (Software Assurance is not required).
+Otherwise, this release is supported for development and testing only.

 ## Activating Windows Server, version 1709